adin3101/Social-Media-Backend-REST-API/README.md

 # Social-Media-Backend-REST-API
-Here I have build a  REST API for social media technologies like Node.js, Express.js, MongoDB and Mongoose
+Here I have build a  REST API of social media that provides CRUD operations for Users and Blogs The technologies used in this project is Node.js, Express.js, MongoDB and Mongoose